mitodl/handbook/common-web-app-guide.md

 docker-compose run --rm watch ./scripts/test/js_test.sh path/to/file.js "should test basic arithmetic"
 ```

+**NOTE:**
-**NOTE:** In some of our projects we include a shell script that runs the entire test suite including linting, etc.: `./test_suite.sh`
+In some of our projects we include a shell script that runs the entire test suite including linting, etc.: `./test_suite.sh`.
+If you're in yarn workspaces enabled project e.g. MITxOnline, you will need to replace `npm run` with `workspaces foreach run` for the below commands.

 #### Running tests via npm